 To learn more about such opportunities, you may explore the Scholarships Available to UW-Madison Students.

 The Hertz foundation awards very competitive fellowships for students in the physical sciences

 As an undergraduate in AMEP you have the opportunity to participate in many undergraduate research activities available at UW-Madison and at other universities.

 These undergraduate research opportunities are ongoing, both during the semester and the summer.
 Talk directly to the professors whom you think you would like to work with.
 They may have some ongoing activity that you can join, they may want to start a collaboration with you or they can point you toward other opportunities.

 - Mathematical Contest in Modeling @ UW Madison! sponsored by the AMEP support fund and UW Professor Saverio Spagnolie

-You may even get paid for Undergraduate Research work either directly from the faculty whose research is supported by an external grant from which they can fund you, or through university sponsored awards such as the Hilldale and Holstrom Fellowships.
+You may even receive funding for Undergraduate Research work either directly from the faculty whose research is supported by an external grant from which they can fund you, or through university sponsored awards such as the Hilldale and Holstrom Fellowships.